Requirements for the Biology Major

 Students are encouraged to begin their major in the first year so that they can take maximum advantage of upper-level biology courses and research opportunities in later years.
 However, the major can certainly be successfully completed if begun during sophomore year, and many students are able to combine the biology major with a semester abroad.

 A prospective biology major begins with a series of four introductory courses.
-Students should begin the core series with BIOL181 - Principles of Biology I: Cell Biology and Molecular Basis of Heredity and its associated laboratory course BIOL191 - Principles of Biology I--Laboratory, which are offered in the fall semester.
-BIOL181 - Principles of Biology I: Cell Biology and Molecular Basis of Heredity is offered in a number of small sections rather than a single large lecture class.
+Students should begin the core series with BIOL181 - Principles of Biology I and its associated laboratory course BIOL191 - Principles of Biology I--Laboratory, which are offered in the fall semester.
+BIOL181 - Principles of Biology I is offered in a number of small sections rather than a single large lecture class.
 These small sections allow for problem-based learning at a more individualized pace as students master the first semester of university-level biology.
 Students should enroll separately for the lab course, BIOL191 - Principles of Biology I--Laboratory.
 These courses do not have prerequisites or corequisites, but it is useful to have some chemistry background or to take chemistry concurrently.
 In the spring semester, the prospective major should take BIOL182 - Principles of Biology II and its laboratory course, BIOL192 - Principles of Biology II--Laboratory

 The Biology Major program of study consists of the following: